lirisoft-llc/covid-alert-app/README.md

 ## Customization

 This app is modified to connect to the google [Exposure Notifications API](https://github.com/google/exposure-notifications-server).
-The primitive changes are don to connect to the exposure notification server, still exception, edges cases are yet to be done.
+The primitive changes are done to connect to the exposure notification server, still exception, edges cases are yet to be done.
+It is compatible to work with [APHL Key server](https://static.googleusercontent.com/media/www.google.com/en//covid19/exposurenotifications/pdfs/Exposure-Notification-FAQ-v1.2.pdf).
+APHL will be granted only to public health authorities.

 ## Local development